 UniConsent

 UniConsent is an independent CMP that helps publishers and marketers align with privacy laws like ePrivacy, GDPR, and CCPA.
-It offers a variety of additional features, like cooking scanning and disclosure, cookie banners, and data subject requests management, as well as consent analytics and insights.
+It offers a variety of additional features, like cookie scanning and disclosure, cookie banners, and data subject requests management, as well as consent analytics and insights.

-What we cover in the CMP comparison
+What we have covered in our CMP comparison

 Our comparison consists of the following sections: